Ralim/IronOS/Documentation/Flashing.md

 ## Pinecil (Pine64)

 The MCU used in the Pinecil supports usb-dfu.
+Reference Pine64 [Wiki](https://wiki.pine64.org/wiki/Pinecil).

 There is the nice gui [Pinecil Firmware Updater](https://github.com/pine64/pinecil-firmware-updater/releases).
-In the event that this tool is unavailable or otherwise does not meet your needs, the below process may be used to update the firmware.
+It works in several types of OS, i.e. Windows/Mac.
+If your OS is not currently supported by the Updater or it does not meet your needs, the below manual process may be used to update the firmware.

-To enter DFU mode, hold the button at the back of the iron while connecting to usb over usb-c.
+To enter DFU mode, long hold the (-) button at the back of the iron, then connect to usb over usb-c.
 Generally all usb controllers work, but some hubs have issues so avoiding hubs may be best.

-Once the device is connected while holding the button, the screen will stay **off**.
+Release the (-) button after ~10 seconds.
+The screen will stay **off/black** to indicate the Pinecil is in DFU mode.
+This is normal.

-This is normal, and then you can use the appropriate tool to load the `.hex` or `.bin` file as per your OS.
+Then use the appropriate tool per you specific OS to load the `.dfu` file onto the Pinecil.

-You can also refer to the Pine64 [Wiki](https://wiki.pine64.org/wiki/Pinecil).

 ### Linux and Mac